mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

 In the preceding section, we have trained four models.
 On the training data, the gradient boosting model is the top performer, followed by the logistic regression model.
 So, we pick these two for the testing step.
 Mind that, while logistic regression is, essentially, a single thing, we can obtain different gradient boosting models by changing the parameters `max_depth` and `n_estimators`.
 What we say in this section about gradient boosting refers only to the specific choice we have made (`max_depth=4` and `n_estimators=200`).
 Trying a few alternatives is proposed as part of the homework.

 First, the logistic regression model.
-We set the threshold at 0.2 (you can also try variations on this), and extract two confusion matrices, one for the training data and another one for the testing data.
+We set the threshold at 0.2 (you can also try variations on this), extracting two confusion matrices, one for the training data and another one for the testing data.

 ```
 In [17]: log_score_train, log_score_test = logclf.predict_proba(X_train)[:, 1], logclf.predict_proba(X_test)[:, 1]